WFWA: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Previously, WFWA had shown the national PBS Kids feed (also seen nationally on digital cable/satellite) on channel 39.2.
-When the service ended on September 26, 2005, WFWA continued the channel by self-programming it locally until 2017, when the national 24/7 PBS Kids Channel launched.
+The service ended on September 26, 2005, but WFWA continued the channel by self-programming it locally until 2017, when the national 24/7 PBS Kids Channel launched.

+Channel 39.3 was originally a 24-hour delayed feed from PBS ("PBS Encore"), but it was replaced by the national Create TV channel on July 1, 2006.

 WFWA aired the Annenberg/CPB Channel on 39.4 until October 1, 2008.
 The satellite feed for Annenberg was discontinued at that time.
+WFWA now programs the subchannel locally with news and information programming and other documentaries supplied by PBS and various public media distributors.
+It was originally branded as "39-4you" (using a similar logo to PBS YOU, though it had no affiliation with that retired service), and later became known as "Explore" in 2014.

+Channel 39.5 officially launched on July 1, 2019, providing local weather radar and forecasts on screen, with audio from NOAA Weather Radio.

+Channel 39.6 began broadcasting in May 2025 as a dedicated channel for Allen County Public Library's audio reading service.
+The audio feed was first broadcast via SAP on channel 39.4.

 Analog-to-digital conversion

-WFWA shut down its analog signal, over UHF channel 39, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 40.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 39.
+WFWA ended programming on its analog signal, over UHF channel 39, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 40, using virtual channel 39.

 As part of the SAFER Act, WFWA kept its analog signal on the air for 2+ weeks to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.